 Delegation is an art, but one that is worth learning.
 I have discovered that asking others to help actually makes them feel part of the day and more valued.
 Ask someone to bring crackers.
 A keen cook may be happy to provide a desert.
 Get someone else to carve the bird.
 Put someone in charge of drinks.
 All these things can be stressful if left to one person, yet they are easy to delegate.

-This is perhaps the hardest thing of all to do at Christmas!
-However, if you follow my simple guidelines, you have a good chance of being able to relax and enjoy the day!
+Of all my top five tips for the best Christmas ever, this is perhaps the hardest of all!
+Relaxing.
+In the hustle and bustle of it all, don’t forget to take a moment for yourself.
+If you follow my simple guidelines, you have a good chance of being able to relax and enjoy the day!